 In addition to my private practice, I have supervised interns and served on the Education Committee at The Boulder Institute for Psychotherapy and Research in Boulder, Colorado and have chaired the intern support committee for the San Francisco Chapter of the California Association of Marriage and Family Therapists (SFCAMFT).
 I have been a group supervisor at The Pacific Center and at The Women’s Therapy Center , both located in Berkeley.
 I am currently an individual supervisor for Queer Lifespace in SF and for Community Institute for Psychotherapy in San Rafael.

 I have conducted trainings on the topic of working with gay, lesbian, bisexual, transgender, queer, and questioning people at Pacific Center, Notre Dame de Nemur University in Belmont, California, and at Haight Ashbury Psychological Services in San Francisco.
-I regularly attend seminars, lectures, and workshops related to the field of psychotherapy and psychoanalysis, participate in study and reading groups, and I am a member of numerous Bay Area professional organizations including The Northern California Society for Psychoanalytic Psychology, The San Francisco Center for Psychoanalysis, The Psychoanalytic Institute of Northern California, The Self and Relational Psychoanalysis Colloquium, California Association for Marriage and Family Therapists (CAMFT), as well as two local chapters of CAMFT: SFCAMFT and SCV-CAMFT.
+I regularly attend seminars, lectures, and workshops related to the field of psychotherapy and psychoanalysis, participate in study and reading groups, and I am a member of numerous Bay Area professional organizations including The San Francisco Center for Psychoanalysis, The Psychoanalytic Institute of Northern California, The Self and Relational Psychoanalysis Colloquium, The South Bay Community for Psychoanalytic Studies (Organizing Committee Member), California Association for Marriage and Family Therapists (CAMFT), as well as two local chapters of CAMFT: SFCAMFT and SCV–CAMFT.

 About My Background: